underlay/apg-expression-parser/README.md

 Now let's say we wanted to go back again and transform a value of the output type into a value of our original input type:

 ```
-expr oof = { ex1:name -> . ex2:name [ ul:some <- ; ul:none <- "" :string ] }
+expr oof = { ex1:name -> . ex2:name [ ul:some <- @ ; ul:none <- "" :string ] }
 ```

 This time we have to do some case analysis on the name component, since it could be either a string or null.
-In the `ul:some` branch, the bound variable will be a string literal, so we have an _empty expression series_ (ie the identity expression).
+In the `ul:some` branch, the bound variable will be a string literal, so we have an identity expression.
 In the `ul:none` branch, the bound variable will be a unit value, but we still need to return a string so that the types mach up, so we just return a constant `"" :string`.
 The XSD namespace is the canonical default empty namespace: `:string` is always equivalent to `<http://www.w3.org/2001/XMLSchema#string>`.